 - You must be hired into your first science and technology position within the last five years

 - You must make individual arrangements and seek approval from your employer/government department for salary, benefits and leave of absence, if required.

-- If selected, you must participate in the 2016 program and cannot defer your acceptance to another date.
+- If selected, you must participate in the current year program and cannot defer your acceptance to another date.